evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/socket.rst

    On other platforms, the generic :func:`fcntl.fcntl` and :func:`fcntl.ioctl` functions may be used; they accept a socket object as their first argument.

-.. method:: socket.listen([backlog])
+.. method:: socket.listen(backlog)

-   Enable a server to accept connections.
-If *backlog* is specified, it must be at least 0 (if it is lower, it is set to 0); it specifies the number of unaccepted connections that the system will allow before refusing new connections.
-If not specified, a default reasonable value is chosen.

-   .. versionchanged:: 3.5
-      The *backlog* parameter is now optional.
+   Listen for connections made to the socket.
+The *backlog* argument specifies the maximum number of queued connections and should be at least 0; the maximum value is system-dependent (usually 5), the minimum value is forced to 0.

 .. method:: socket.makefile(mode='r', buffering=None, *, encoding=None, \
                             errors=None, newline=None)